Chalarangelo/30-seconds-of-code/snippets/detectDeviceType.md

 ### detectDeviceType

-Detects wether the website is being opened in a mobile device or a desktop/laptop.
+Detects weather the website is being opened in a mobile device or a desktop/laptop.

 Use a regular expression to test the `navigator.userAgent` property to figure out if the device is a mobile device or a desktop/laptop.